 This opportunity to learn in the Park adds a richness to our learning by providing unparalleled opportunities for children to learn; not only from an Environmental Science perspective but also opportunities for calculated risk taking and resilience as they play amongst the natural environment.

-Signature experiences for Year 2
+Signature experience for Year 2 students

 There are a number of unique programs and initiatives as part of the schooling experience for our Year 2s.